memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ```

 Because we need to access the graph to get results, the first argument takes the
-`ProcCtx` type which is actually the graph.
+`ProcCtx` type, which is actually the graph.
 Then we defined two arguments, a
-required and an optional argument that will bound to the values passed in
+required and an optional argument that will be bound to the values passed in
 the Cypher query.
 They can be either null or of any type.

-The return type must be `Record(field_name=type, ...)` and the procedure must
+The return type must be `Record(field_name=type, ...)`, and the procedure must
 produce either a complete `Record` or `None`.

 In our case, the example procedure returns four fields: